-Career Panels/Seminars - During the academic year, successful alumni and other professionals come to campus to discuss career paths in a wide variety of fields.
+Career Panels/Seminars - During the academic year, successful alumni and industry professionals come to campus to discuss career paths in a wide variety of fields.
 Panelists describe their careers, current trends, and offer suggestions in preparation for the competitive job market.
-Lunch 'n Learn seminars are frequent and Practice Interview Day is held each semester to allow students to practice with a professional recruiter.